Category: U.S. Department of Health and Human Services

 Thank you Dr. John- Foster Care Institute

 We are so proud that Dr. John has put out a recommendation for us to Foster Care professionals in both US State Governments and Foster Agencies across US States.
 We specialize in the front end of recruiting quality prospective foster parents through technology.
-And its important for foster care professionals and foster parents to know that we understand their challenging but rewarding work.
-Thank you Dr. John for putting out a good word!
+And its important for foster care professionals and foster parents to know…

-Don’t confuse Foster Care with Adoption
+Don’t Confuse Foster Care with Adoption

 For those not deeply familiar with the Child Welfare System there is a common confusion that Foster Care is somehow similar to Adoption.
 Multiple website’s content from different folks often use the terms interchangeably.
-Since this adversely affects the recruitment and work of foster parents we wish to clarify for all prospective foster parents out there:
+Since this adversely affects the recruitment and work of foster parents we wish to clarify for all prospective foster parents out…